Emoji Birthday Party: DIY Emoji Oreo Pops + DIY Emoji Cookies.

 Throwing an EMOJI PARTY?

-☑️ These Emoji Party Suppliesicon are the perfect way to get your party planning headed in the right direction!
+☑️ These Emoji Party Supplies are the perfect way to get your party planning headed in the right direction!

 My kids are crazy about emojis as well.
 When my 7-year-old found out I was making some emoji cookies and emoji Oreo pops…she was ecstatic!
 She begged to help me make them.